2014–15 Feyenoord season: Spring

 Feyenoord took their winning streak into the spring.
 The team won their third straight game on 22 March at home against PSV by a 2–1 margin after two Achahbar goals two minutes apart.

 Feyenoord further solidified their third position on 5 April when they visited fourth-placed AZ and beat them 4–1.
 Both teams got an own goal in the game, with Achabar (once) and Manu (twice) scoring in the right goal for Feyenoord.
 The following Sunday the club visited Willem II and drew the game 2–2 after goals by Manu and Kazim-Richards.
 On 19 April, Feyenoord hosted Go Ahead Eagles in their penultimate home game of the season.
 They lost 0–1 after conceding in the second half.
 Feyenoord played away at FC Groningen on 26 April; Clasie's first half goal led to a one-all draw.

 Feyenoord played their penultimate league game of the season at home against Vitesse Arnhem on 11 May.
 They lost 4–1, keeping them in third position on goal differential going into the last matchday.
 Feyenoord lost their last league game of the season on 17 May away at PEC Zwolle 3–0.
 Feyenoord dropped to fourth place in the final standings, qualifying them for play-off games to clinch the last Dutch berth for the Europa League.
-They lost their semi-final game 3–2 on aggregate in the extra time of the second half against SC Heerenveen, which means they will not play European football in the 2015–16 season.
+They lost their semi-final game 3–2 on aggregate in the extra time of the second half against Heerenveen, which means they will not play European football in the 2015–16 season.